Hiking & Trekking Tours & Trips in Georgia

 8-Day Trekking Group Tour in Svaneti

-Eamon, traveled in August
+zhiyi, traveled in June

 The premier trek from Mestia to Ushguli crosses the 2655m Chkhunderi pass.
 The route winds past Tetnuldi ski resort through birch forests to Adishi village, culminating at 2200m Ushguli beneath Mount Shkara with visits to 12th-century towers.